unil-ish/celsus/README.md

 Now let's talk about the different points above in more detail; such as how they work, or in which ways you can use those options.

-Summaries are generated thanks to the use of OpenAI and langchain.
+Summaries are generated thanks to the use of OpenAI and langchain (in short).
 With this tool, you will get generated book summaries in no time.
 This can help you if you have to work on a specific part of a book/document without having to look at it entirety, but still need to know more about the main themes (in case of a fiction in example here).

 If you are part of the academic field, in particular, quotes are vital for you.
 Celsus allows you to download the extracted quotes based on your queries, so you can keep them saved for your personal uses.